PantoMatrix/PantoMatrix/README.md

 python scripts/EMAGE_2024/demo.py
 ```

-2. Then hit the submit, and output result will be rendered in output for 10 minutes.
+2. Then hit submit, and the output result will be rendered in output for 2 minutes.

 <img src ="https://github.com/PantoMatrix/PantoMatrix/blob/main/assets/EMAGE_2024/afrun.jpg" width="100%">